All Episodes

 And it was even more laughable.

-You have all these egghead theoreticians, faculty lounge lizard types, all these liberals that sit around and talk to each other about how much better everything what was that?
+You have all these egghead theoreticians, faculty lounge lizard types, all these liberals that sit around and talk to each other about how much better everything, what was that?

 About how much better everything would be.

-Somebody's giving me TV on it.
+Somebody's giving me TV audio.

-That's gotta be TV audio from someplace there.
+It's got to be TV audio from someplace there.

-So you have all these eggheads sitting around at the White House theorizing all these liberals, theorizing it if they were in charge, if they were the ones calling the shots, if they were the ones planning everything, then there wouldn't be any economic problem.
+So you have all these eggheads sitting around at the White House theorizing all these liberals, theorizing that if they were in charge, if they were the ones calling the shots, if they were the ones planning everything, then there wouldn't be any economic problem.

 There wouldn't be high unemployment.

-They really believed the last ten years of George W. Bush destroyed the economy, nothing could be further from the truth.
+They really believed the last 10 years of George W. Bush destroyed the economy.

-Meanwhile, while these clowns are in the White House theorizing and talking about job creation, people all across the country sweating and slaving small business owners trying to hold on to their businesses as they face even higher taxes and more onerous regulations coming right out of the White House where all of these silly ridiculous workshops are taking place by people that haven't the slightest
+Meanwhile, while these clowns are in the White House theorizing and talking about job creation, people all across the country sweating and slaving small business owners trying to hold on to their businesses as they face even higher taxes and more onerous regulations coming right out of the White House where all of these silly,

-idea what they're talking about, who wouldn't know how to start a business and keep it going, Wouldn't put up with the regulations that they foster on everybody else.
+ridiculous workshops are taking place by people that haven't the slightest idea what they're talking about, who wouldn't know how to start a business and keep it going, wouldn't put up with the regulations that they foster on everybody else.

 Just mind-boggling, the arrogance.